Monday, 23 July 2012

 FASHION Charles II was a trendsetter in his time, known for his elegant and flamboyant style.
 He popularized the "Charles II periwig," a long, flowing wig that became fashionable in the Restoration court.
 His attire often featured luxurious fabrics and elaborate designs, reflecting his taste for opulence.

-Samuel Pepys, the famous diarist, did record in his diary on October 7, 1666, that King Charles II had introduced the waistcoat as part of court dress.
+Samuel Pepys, the famous diarist, recorded in his diary on October 8, 1666, that King Charles II had introduced the waistcoat as part of court dress.
 Pepys noted that the king had resolved to establish "a fashion for clothes which he will never alter," referring specifically to a "long cassocke close to the body, of black cloth and pinked with white silk under it."
 This was an effort by Charles II to promote a more modest and English style of dress, in contrast to the elaborate and extravagant French fashions of the time.
 Thus, the waistcoat became an important element in men's clothing, marking a shift towards a more restrained style.

 Charles had a particular fondness for lace, especially lace cravats and collars.
 He was once reported to have paid over £20 for a new lace cravat.